Wolfxyz16/oe1/oe1.md

 ### `utils.lua`

-Set of random function I did (do) not know where to place them
+Set of random functions I did (do) not know where to place them

 * `Utils.pseudo_normal_random(min, max)`: Returns a pseudo random number, it samples 6 random numbers and then calculates the mean.
 This method is used when splitting subdungeon space.
 We want the cuts to be close to the middle and not have very small areas.